Skip to main content

 Key mobile concepts

-Before we get into the details of our private mobile edge solution, you should understand the basics of two key mobile networking concepts; spectrum and the mobile core.
+Before we get into the details of our private mobile edge solution, you should understand the basics of two key mobile networking concepts: spectrum and the mobile core.

 What is spectrum?